yarnpkg/website/en/docs/installing-dependencies.md

 When developing a package, installing dependencies is most commonly done after:

-1. You have just checked out code for a project that is creating a package.
+1. You have just checked out code for a project that needs these dependencies to function.
 1. Another developer on the project has added a new dependency that you need to pick up.

 ### Installing Options <a class="toc" id="toc-installing-options" href="#toc-installing-options"></a>